-This guide will inform you of the key benefits and reasons for implementing a shareholders’ agreement within your organisation.
-Even if you have a new company with few staff, or there’s just two of you working together, having an agreement in place will prevent potential complications further down the line.
+This guide will inform you of the key benefits of a shareholders’ agreement and reasons for choosing to implement one within your organisation.
+Even if you have a new company with very few staff, or you’re running the business with just one other person, having a formal agreement in place can prevent potential complications further down the line.

 How does this differ from the articles of association?